 Haru - Raikou being freely claimable immediately after the Maintenance ends and the game went online is an unusual move, as previous Auctus Drive operatives have always become available in the second half of an event, and in this case that's true of the other Auctus Drive operative released this patch (Fritia - Sparkdrive) but Raikou is an extra on top of that.

-It makes sense for this event though - it gives new players a decently strong operative to have fun with immediately - After all, no publicity is bad publicity (as the saying goes, although whether that's always true is another matter...), and Snowbreak's extended maintenance has probably interested many people and the generous compensation rewards will probably encourage at least some people to play, and potentially a lot of people.
+It makes sense for this event though - it gives new players a decently strong operative to have fun with immediately - After all, no publicity is bad publicity (as the saying goes, although whether that's always true is another matter...), and Snowbreak's extended maintenance has probably interested many people in the game, and the generous compensation rewards will probably encourage at least some people to play, and potentially a lot of people.

 Most events in Snowbreak tend to give around 120 pulls, so getting 116 as Maintenance compensation means you're getting basically an entire patches worth of pulls for free.